Leone Ginzburg: Persecution and internal exile

 Soon after this, he and 14 other young Turinese Jews, including Sion Segre Amar, were arrested for complicity in the so-called "Ponte Tresa Affair" (they were carrying anti-fascist literature over the border from Switzerland), but Ginzburg's sentence was light.
-He was arrested again in 1935 for his activities as leader (with Carlo Levi) of the Italian branch of Giustizia e Libertà, the Justice and Freedom Party, which Carlo Rosselli had founded in Paris in 1929.
+He was arrested again in 1935 for his activities as leader (with Carlo Levi) of the Italian branch of Giustizia e Libertà ("Justice and Freedom"), the party which Carlo Rosselli had founded in Paris in 1929.

-In 1938, he married Natalia Ginzburg (née Levi).
-The same year he lost his Italian citizenship when the Fascist regime introduced antisemitic racial laws.
+In 1938, he married Natalia Levi.
+The same year he lost his Italian citizenship when the Fascist regime introduced the Manifesto of Race and the antisemitic racial laws.
 In 1940, the Ginzburgs received the fascist punishment known as confino, or internal exile, to a remote, impoverished village, in their case Pizzoli in the Abruzzi, where they stayed from 1940 to 1943.

 Somehow, Leone was able to continue his work as head of the Einaudi publishing house throughout the period.
-In 1942, he co-founded the clandestine Partito d'Azione or "Action Party", a party of the democratic resistance.
+In 1942, he co-founded the clandestine Partito d'Azione ("Action Party"), which became part of the democratic resistance.
 He also edited their newspaper L'Italia Libera.

 Capture and murder

+Memorial plaque on Ginzburg's house in Pizzoli; it reads: "Here dwelled Leone Ginzburg, who by the thought and by the action of martyrdom devoted his faith to a future of freedom and justice."

 In 1943, after the Allied invasion of Sicily and the fall of Mussolini, Leone went to Rome, leaving his family in the Abruzzi.
 When Nazi Germany invaded in September, Natalia Ginzburg and their three children fled Pizzoli, simply climbing aboard a German truck and telling the driver that they were war refugees who had lost their papers.
 They met with Leone and went into hiding in the capital.

 On 20 November 1943, Leone – who now used the false name Leonida Gianturco – was arrested by the Italian police in a clandestine printshop of the newspaper L'Italia Libera.
 He was taken to the German section of the Regina Coeli prison.
 They subjected him to severe torture.
 On 5 February 1944, he died there from the injuries he received; he was 34 years old.